Grand Teton Signal / Shutterstock Image

 Visiting in Summer

 The park is most famous and has the most things to do outside in the summer.
 Adventurers and sightseers from around the world visit the park.
-Hiking trails let you explore the park's beautiful hills and lakes, and boaters and kayakers can enjoy the clear waters.
+Hiking trails full of wildflowersl et you explore the park's beautiful hills and lakes, and boaters and kayakers can enjoy the clear waters.

 Nature lovers can see bears, moose, and elk, among other animals.
 This time of year brings more people and competition for campsites and parking spots, so plan ahead and be prepared for busy paths and crowded areas.

-Grand Teton National Park's summer boasts mild to warm temperatures, and trails full of wildflowers.
-Lakes become hubs for activities.
+Grand Teton National Park's summer boasts mild to warm temperatures, and the lakes become hubs for activities like kayaking and swimming.
 Days are longer, perfect for exploration.
-Yet, be ready for sudden mountain thunderstorms.
+But, be ready for sudden mountain thunderstorms.
+Also, early mornings before sunrise, and evenings when the sun goes down can be chilly.

 Pack essentials like sunscreen and light layers.
-It's an ideal season for outdoor adventures, but staying informed about weather changes is crucial for a safe visit.
+It's an ideal season for outdoor adventures, so swimsuits, towels, and water shoes are handy.
+But don't forget jackets, sweatshirts, and sturdy shoes for the trails, too.

 Visiting in the Fall